 Minutes of the Sept.
 30 meeting were reviewed and unanimously approved with the amendment that Jeff Boettner’s legal name is George Boettner.

 Mission Statement: The committee reviewed a draft mission statement (attached) and made several edit suggestions.
 John Walsh Moved and Andrew Baker seconded to present this draft as a draft mission statement for approval by the Select Board – Unanimously approved.
-Tom will end the draft out for further committee review and to consider approval at the next meeting.
+Tom will send the draft out for further committee review and to consider approval at the next meeting.

 Membership: The Committee has 3 current members.
 George Boettner plans to submit his name for appointment by the Select Board.
 Pat Stevenson is considering membership and will also present her name for nomination also.

 FRCOG Energy Committee meeting on 10-4-21 – Tom Johnson reported on his attendance at the meeting (see attached notes).
-Tom met with Mark Rabinsky at DOER and he has agreed to meet with our committee in November.
+Tom communicated with Mark Rabinsky at DOER and he has agreed to meet with our committee in November.

-Cowell Gym: Tom Johnson met with Terry Narkewicz and requested the consultant report (Energy Resources USA) on heating system replacement options (available in a few months), and requested a tour of the building.
+Cowell Gym: Tom Johnson communicated with Terry Narkewicz and requested the consultant report (Energy Resources USA) on heating system replacement options (available in a few months), and requested a tour of the building.
 Tom will set a date with Terry and post the meeting.

 Correspondence: Tom agreed to contact Terry Narkewicz and let her know we have nominated John Walsh to be our town rep to receive Mass Energy Insight data on our Municipal energy use.
 John Walsh shared his draft letter to Cong.
 Neal.